Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: 0+1D boundaries and domain walls with abelian onsite symmetry

-\begin{rem} The underlying category $\rep(H)$ of the enriched category $\bc[\rep(G)_{F_H|F_H}]{\rep(H)}$ of $H$-symmetric boundary conditions can also be obtained from equivariantization.
-By ignoring the symmetry, the 1d bulk is the trivial topological order whose topological skeleton is $\vect$.
-Thus its boundary conditions also form the category $\vect$.
-Then the category of $H$-symmetric boundary conditions should be the equivariantization $\vect^H \simeq \rep(H)$. \end{rem}
+\begin{rem} The underlying category can also be obtained from equivariantization, in which the category of $H_b$-symmetric boundary conditions should be the equivariantization $\vect^{H_b} \simeq \rep(H_b)$. \end{rem}

-\begin{rem} The background category of the enriched category of boundary conditions only depends on the symmetry imposed on the boundary.
-Let us give a model-independent argument.
-For $H$-symmetric boundary conditions, clearly the operators $M_g^0$ for all $g \in H$ do not change the boundary condition.
-Dually, since these boundary conditions can be viewed as $H$-representations, the operators $E_\rho^0$ for $\rho \in \widehat{G/H}$ also do not change the boundary conditions (note that $\widehat{G/H}$ is the kernel of the projection $\hat G \to \hat H$).
-These operators should be viewed as `local' because each hom space betwen two boundary conditions contains them.
+Similarly to above two cases, for $H_b$-symmetric boundary conditions, clearly the operators $M_g^0$ for all $g \in H_b$ do not change the boundary condition.
+Dually, since these boundary conditions can be viewed as $H_b$-representations, the operators $E_\rho^0$ for $\rho \in \widehat{G/H_b}$ also do not change the boundary conditions.
+Thus the operators $M^0_g$ and $E^0_{\rho}$ for $g \in H_b$ and $\rho \in \widehat {G/H_b}$ should be viewed as partially localized (condensed) because each hom space between two boundary conditions contains them.
 These `local operators' form a Lagrangian algebra (see Remark \ref{rem:H_symmetric_Lagrangian_algebra})